-The Trustees will review this Statement at least once every three years and without delay after any significant change in investment policy.
-Any change to this Statement will only be made after having obtained and considered the written advice of someone who the Trustees reasonably believes to be qualified by their ability in and practical experience of financial matters and to have the appropriate knowledge and experience of the management of pension scheme investments and after consultation with the Sponsor.
+The Trustee will review this Statement at least once every three years and without delay after any significant change in investment policy.
+Any change to this Statement will only be made after having obtained and considered the written advice of someone who the Trustee reasonably believes to be qualified by their ability in and practical experience of financial matters and to have the appropriate knowledge and experience of the management of pension scheme investments and after consultation with the Sponsor.

-On behalf of the Trustees of the HarperCollins Executive Pension & Life Assurance Scheme
+For and on behalf of HarperCollins Publishers Pension Trustee Company Limited as Trustee of the HarperCollins Pension and Life Assurance Scheme.